mrarthurwhite/mrarthurwhite.github.io/_posts/2021-05-14-a_callback_function_in_java.markdown

 ```
 [[The source](https://github.com/mrarthurwhite/java_callback_function_demo/blob/master/CodeAsArgumentToMethod.java) ]

 Yes, passing a callback function  may encourage using Greek alphabets like "Lambda" , an interface and twice as many lines of code.
 I believe the words the reader may be searching for are "Thank you" & you are most welcome.

 If this is astounding then ROR developers ought to look at what it takes to get an n-tiered app up and running in Java (using an ORM like Hibernate) or how long it takes sometimes to configure and install some frameworks.
 In a way granular & detailed configuration is good because it gives greater granular control however usability requires that granular details ought to be *optional* and not a requirement to use.

+Code should be self documenting (not requiring comments but they are nice to have).
+If we bring a lay person they ought to be able to decipher the code written in your high-level language.
+That was the entire intent behind higher level languages like C++ , Java etc.

+Brevity is important but should you make your code incomprehensible for the sake of brevity?
+That defeats the intent behind high level languages.
+There are languages that can be very brief but they are not used because they look like encryption.
+Assembly language is very efficient (can be brief) but it is hard to decipher even for software engineers.

+Functional programming has many awesome offerings and one of those offerings is *call back functions*.
+However, what is not awesome is the use of notation & using brevity to sacrifice comprehensibility.
+Programs that are hard to decipher raise the barrier to entry (which may be good) and was a defining hallmark of the profession in the 1950s ( days of IBM) & programmers who wore garters to hold up their socks).